Future of the Royal Netherlands Navy: Failed bids

 Spain's Navantia's S-80 was not accepted as a contender following the B-letter in 2019.
 In 2022 the Spanish Ministry of Defence send a letter to the DMO for Navantia to be allowed to put in an offer following a RfQ sent to the remaining contenders, in which some of the requirements have changed.
 It is rumoured that the request was denied by DMO.

+Winning bid

+On 15 March 2024 State Secretary for Defence Christophe van der Maat officially announced that Naval Group has been selected as the winning bid.
+Prior to this announcement, the winner was already leaked to several media outlets, which caused political backlash for choosing a foreign yard over a Dutch one.

+The names of the new submarines where also announced by van der Maat.
+The class will be known as the Orka class, with the subs named Orka, Zwaardvis, Barracuda and Tijgerhaai.
+The first two will be delivered within ten years after the contract has been signed.